Optimal blowup stability for three-dimensional wave maps: Introduction

 \end{lem} By applying this result to $\Qf$, viewed as a densely defined unbounded operator on $H^{\frac{3}{2}}\times H^{\frac12}(\B^5_1)$, we manage to arrive at the desired estimates

-Analogously, we derive other spacetime estimates involving (fractional) derivatives on the right-hand side. \item Finally, the full nonlinear problem is treated by fixed point arguments in an appropriate Strichartz space. \end{itemize}
+Analogously, we derive other spacetime estimates involving (fractional) derivatives on the left-hand side. \item Finally, the full nonlinear problem is treated by fixed point arguments in an appropriate Strichartz space. \end{itemize}